databrickslabs/delta-oms/docs/content/faq/general.md

 **Q. What is Delta Operational Metrics Store ?**

-Delta Operational metrics store (DeltaOMS) is a solution/framework for automated collection and tracking of Delta commit logs and other future operational metrics from Delta Lake, build a centralized repository for Delta Lake operational statistics and simplify analysis across the entire data lake.
+Delta Operational metrics store (DeltaOMS) is a solution/framework for automated collection and tracking of Delta commit/transaction logs and associated operational metrics from Delta Lake, build a centralized repository for Delta Lake operational statistics and simplify analysis across the entire data lake.

 The solution can be easily enabled and configured to start capturing the operational metrics into a centralized repository on the data lake.
-Once the data is collated , it would unlock the possibilities for gaining operational insights, creating dashboards for traceability of operations across the data lake through a single pane of glass and other analytical use cases.
+Once the transaction logs are collected in a centralized database , it enables gaining operational insights, creating dashboards for traceability of operations across the data lake through a single pane of glass and also other analytical use cases.

 **Q. What are the benefits of using DeltaOMS ?**

-Tracking and analyzing Delta Lake operational metrics across multiple database objects requires building a custom solution on the Delta Lakehouse.DeltaOMS helps to automate the collection of operational logs from multiple Delta Lake objects, collate those into a central repository on the lakehouse , allow for more holistic analysis and allow presenting them through a single pane of glass dashboard for typical operational analytics.
+Tracking and analyzing Delta Lake transaction logs and operational metrics across multiple database objects requires building a custom solution on the Delta Lakehouse.
+DeltaOMS helps to automate the collection of Delta transaction logs from multiple Delta Lake databases/tables into a central repository on the lakehouse.
+This allows execution of more holistic analysis and presentation through a single pane of glass dashboard for typical operational analytics.
 This simplifies the process for users looking to gain insights into their Delta Lakehouse table operations.

 **Q. What typical operational insights would I get from the solution ?**

-DeltaOMS centralized repository provides interfaces for custom analysis on the Delta Lake operational metrics using tools like Apache Spark, Databricks SQL etc.
+DeltaOMS centralized repository provides interfaces for custom analysis on the Delta Lake transaction logs and operational metrics using tools like Apache Spark, Databricks SQL etc.

 For example, it could answer questions like :